top of page

 This is a delicious marmalade with an amazing colour from the Blood Oranges.
 If it isn’t blood orange season you could make with regular oranges or lemons.
 All citrus fruits work well but if you can find blood oranges it is well worth it.
 The season is usually very short in January and February in the UK shops.

-I won a silver award this year 2021 for this recipe and I am very proud of it!
+I won a silver award in 2021 for this recipe and I am very proud of it!

 The preparation is done the day before making the marmalade so make sure you have the time set aside over two days.

-Make sure after setting point is reached you let the marmalade cool for 10 minutes before putting in the jars or the peel will float to the top of the jars.
+Allow the marmalade to settle for 10 minutes before putting into the jars.
+If you don't do this you will not get an even spread of peel and it will float to the top of the jars.

 Blood Orange & Lime Marmalade